Equipment Breakdown Coverage: Is It Worth Adding to Home Insurance?

 What Is Equipment Breakdown Coverage?

-This endorsement specifically protects you when covered equipment breaks down suddenly and accidentally — whether from a power surge, a burnt-out motor, an electrical short circuit, or a pressure system failure.
+This endorsement specifically protects you when covered equipment breaks down suddenly and accidentally, whether from a power surge, a burnt-out motor, an electrical short circuit, or a pressure system failure.
+Equipment breakdown coverage can be added to your homeowners insurance policy to help protect you from sudden mechanical, electrical or pressure system failures in your home.
 It is not a service contract and it works very differently from a home warranty.
+To see how appliance failures specifically are handled, our guide on home insurance and appliances breaks down the distinction in detail.

 What Does Equipment Breakdown Coverage Actually Cover?